Hubert Jura: Biography

 Jura came from a Pomeranian mixed family with Polish and German roots.
 In 1943, after removing him from the Home Army, he set up his own intelligence organization (Tom's Organization).
 At the end of summer he started cooperation with the officer of the SS (and at the same time the Gestapo).
-Probably offered him a cooperation which consisted of a common fight against the communists, in exchange for the supply of arms for "Tom Organization" and care during his travels between Warsaw and Radom.
+The SS offered cooperation against the communists, in exchange for the supply of arms for "Tom Organization" and care during his travels between Warsaw and Radom.
 In 1944, after the fall of the Warsaw Uprising, members of the Tom Organization came to Częstochowa.
 “Tom" received a villa from the Germans at Jasnogórska Street, which became the headquarter of the group for a few months.

 In 1944, a group of soldiers of the National Armed Forces commanded by Jura attacked the village of Petrykozy.
 According to the report from March 9, two Jews hiding there were murdered.
 After the war, Jura and former Gestapo member Paul Fuchs operated for the US intelligence network created to work in the newly established countries controlled by the Soviet Union.
 Later, Jura moved to Venezuela, and in 1993 to Argentina.